8balloon/eigenstate/README.md

 )
 ```

-### simple Eigenstate application example

 As demonstrated in the example above, a state definition is a simple object.
 It's made up of ```key: value``` and ```key: method``` pairs.

 **Values** are your application data in JSON form.
-This means objects, arrays, numbers, strings, etc. They are passed to the children of a ```Provider``` by their keys, as demonstrated above.
+This means that they can be objects, arrays, numbers, strings, Booleans, or null.
+Values are passed to the child of a ```Provider``` by their keys, as demonstrated above; the "count" value is accessed in the "counter" div via "props.count".

-**Methods** are functions you can call to update your state values.
-Like values, you can consume them from your view components via ```props.<key>```.
+**Methods** are functions you can call to update your state's values.
+Like values, you can use methods in your view components via ```props.<key>```.
+This is demonstrated above: the "increment" method is used in the onClick handler in the div with the content "COUNT UP".

-Methods can work two ways; they can return updated state values, or they can call other methods.
+Methods can work two ways; they can work as shown above (returning updated state values), or they can do things that have side effects, like calling other methods, or performing asynchronous actions.
 Here is an example which demonstrates both capacities:

 ```js
 /*